fam007e/Slock/README.md

 ## Configuration

-Configuration for `complex_dwm_slock` can be adjusted via the `config/slock.conf` file.
+Configuration for `Complex_DWM_SLock` can be adjusted via the `config/slock.conf` file.
 Edit this file to change settings like username display, blur level, and maximum password attempts.

   ```ini